MetaluNet/Fraise/doc/protocol.md

 Fruit-to-pied communication
 ------------------------------

 **Fruits** are polled sequentially, between transmissions of pied-to-fruits packets.
-The **pied** initiates transmission:
+The **pied** initiates transmission: the first byte is the ID of tested **fruit**, with bit 9 set to signal the start of the packet, and bit 8 set to signal a poll message.
-The first byte is the ID of tested **fruit**, with bit 9 set to signal a start byte, and bit 8 set to signal a poll message.
 Then ID + 128 is repeated with bit 9 cleared, in order to secure addressing.
 If the **fruit** has nothing to transmit, it returns a null byte.
 Otherwise it sends a packet, which is acknowledged by the **pied**.